- Officially » Kongeriget Danmark (Danish)

 The bilateral agreements allow certain nationals to travel to Denmark and the other Nordic countries visa exempt for up to 90 days per every period of 180 days on the condition that the 90 days visa exempt period according to the Schengen rules has been spent outside of Denmark and the other Nordic countries prior to the visit to Denmark.

-The bilateral visa agreements are valid for visits to Denmark and the Nordic countries only.
+This Denmark-Canada bilateral visa agreement is valid for visits to Denmark and the Nordic countries only.
+This agreement pre-dates the Schengen agreement, and as of December 2022, it is still in effect.

-Denmark has bilateral agreements with Australia, Brazil, Canada, Chile, Israel, Japan, Malaysia, New Zealand, Singapore, South Korea, and USA.
+Denmark has similar bilateral agreements with Australia, Brazil, Chile, Israel, Japan, Malaysia, New Zealand, Singapore, South Korea, and USA.
+Visitors planning to visit Denmark should verify with the Royal Danish Embassy in their home country prior to planning and travel.

 - Mobile phones must only be used in hands free mode